-Diversity Score

-Built environment, mix of uses, population, transportation, and types of downtowns
+Diversity Score Built environment, mix of uses, population, transportation, and types of downtowns

+Score

-Pandemic Impact Score
+Pandemic Impact

 Visits and trade area prepandemic, and during the shutdown and reopening periods

-Downtown Typologies

-Nine downtown typologies were identified and the average Pandemic Impact Score was determined for each: Brewery (45), Circuit (48), Classic (46), College (50), Core (43), Expanding (42), Historic (47), Opportunity (45), and Transit-Oriented (50).
+Downtown Typologies Nine downtown typologies were identified and the average Pandemic Impact Score was determined for each: Brewery (45), Circuit (48), Classic (46), College (50), Core (43), Expanding (42), Historic (47), Opportunity (45), and Transit-Oriented (50).
 In general, more typologies equated to a lower Pandemic Impact Score.
-Souderton is considered to be three typologies: Circuit (although the trail is not existing), Classic, and Historic.
-Downtowns that are considered to be three typologies had an average Pandemic Impact Score of 53.

-Souderton's higher impact score may be in part due to the fact that Circuit downtowns that have not yet built their trails had an average score of 53 compared to 48 for those with existing trails.
+Riverton is considered to be four typologies: Circuit (although the trail is not existing), Classic, Historic, and Transit-Oriented.
+Downtowns that are considered to be four typologies had an average Pandemic Impact Score of 44.
+Riverton's higher score may be in part due to impacts on Riverline ridership, as well as the fact that Circuit downtowns that have not yet built their trails had an average score of 53 compared to 48 for those with existing trails.